sibytes/yetl/README.md

 # Releases

 Version: 0.0.24
+- Added cli init comman to initialise a yetl project directory
 - Added maxparallel parameter to prototype for multithreaded loading
 - Fixed partition bug on initial load causing failure when schema exist but no data